-Metals and Nonmetals are the elements present around us.
-So, it is important to know whether a particular element is a metal or nonmetal.
-Materials can be divided into metals and nonmetals.
-The characteristic feature of metals like copper and aluminium is a high electrical and thermal conductivity, while nonmetals such as phosphorus metal and sulfur are insulators.
-Elements are distinguished as above based on their properties.
+Metals and Nonmetals are different types of materials present around us.
+Elements can be divided into metals and nonmetals and it is important to know whether a particular element is a metal or nonmetal.
+Metals (like copper and aluminium) are good conductors of heat and electricity, while nonmetals (such as phosphorus and sulfur) are insulators.
+Materials are distinguished as above, based on their properties.

 What are Metals?